kgateway-dev/kgateway/docs/content/guides/gloo_federation/service_failover.md

   -keyout mtls.key -out mtls.crt -subj "/CN=solo.io"
 ```

-Once the certificates have been generated, we can place them in the cluster as Secrets so that Gloo can access them.
+Once the certificates have been generated, we can place them in the cluster as secrets so that Gloo can access them.

 ```
 # Set the name of the local and remote cluster contexts